pfschus/freed_from_tweed/_posts/2021-10-10-episode-two-brainstorming.md

 Once you have some logs, you can start looking for trends.
 What was really engaging or enjoyable for you?
 What do you want to do more or less of?
 It may turn out that your morning chat with your colleagues in the cafe is really enjoyable for you, and you also enjoy helping your labmates plan their work, and that may mean that you should rank collaboration and interaction highly in your values.
 It may also mean that you value harmony, and you want to find a workplace where people get along, rather than a competitive or toxic environment.

-Remember the old adage, "you don't know what you have until it's gone."
+And don't forget the old adage, "you don't know what you have until it's gone."
 If there are parts of your current job that you really enjoy, make sure that you recognize them and include them in your values.

 In addition to your professional values, make sure you think about your personal values.
 That might be a location, proximity to family or friends, playing soccer a few nights a week, etc. I had one friend who loved going to hockey games, so he was ronly considering jobs in cities that have an NHL team.
 Your values will evolve throughout your life, so they are not set in stone.
 So just focus on what your values and priorities are right now and for the next 1-3 years.
 Remember: if your values change, you can always change jobs in the future.

-## Identifying jobs
+## Identifying possible jobs

-(at 38:00)

 At this point, you have taken the time to map out your skills, your strengths, and your values.
 You have a general idea of what is important to you in a job, workplace, or career, and you know what you are capable of and good at.
 Now it's time to start brainstorming what career opportunities are available to you, either immediately with your existing skillset, or with a little bit of training in a new area.

 If we think back to our skills matrices, we want to look for subsets of skills that, when collected together, make up many of the responsibilities in a certain job or career.
 Then you want to think about environments where you can do that job and stay true to your values.
 For example, going back to my experience in the neutron generator lab and my values of harmony, collaboration, and teamwork, here are some jobs I can think of:
-* Experimental researcher at a national laboratory: a direct extension of the work I was already doing... **Most direct path**
+* Experimental researcher at a national laboratory
+    * A direct extension of the work I was already doing
+    * The most "expected" role for me to take, based on my degree program
+    * I will call this the **most direct path**
+* Join a startup and help set up their lab spaces
+    * Requires organization and individualization, which are some of my core competencies
-* Join a startup and help set up their lab spaces: requires organization and individualization, important to build good rapport in a startup, different from my PhD work but I could definitely do it... **Slight diversion**
+    * Important to build good rapport in a startup, which is one of my top values
+    * Different from my PhD work but I could definitely do it
+    * I call this a **slight diversion**
-* Organize a science camp for middle schoolers: I have the science background, I've done schedule coordination and worked with kids through my piano teaching, really different from my PhD work but a realistic option... **Strong pivot**
+* Organize a science camp for middle schoolers
+    * I have the science background
+    * I've done schedule coordination and worked with kids through my piano teaching
+    * Really different from my PhD work but a realistic option, especially if I needed a break from research or wanted to move somewhere without other career options
+    * This would be a **strong pivot**

 How do you go about coming up with job titles?
 Here are a few ways:
 * Look up your old colleagues or graduates of your program on LinkedIn and see what they are doing